Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

-There are significant changes in the scenario of APP, shown in Table \ref{result:LAB}.
-In small-scale benchmark tests, only the Greedy achieves a feasibility ratio of 1, while the feasibility ratio of other algorithms is almost zero.
-Although DDALS can obtain lower cost solutions, all of them are found to be infeasible.
-Such results are practically useless.
-The main reason is due to the retransmission mechanism in APP, which introduces discontinuities in the item distribution that pose a significant challenge to the solution evaluation algorithm.
-In a random sampling case, small samples may easily miss information regarding exceptional jumps, leading to performance decline of solution evaluation.
-Greedy can achieve higher feasibility ratios, but it sacrifices the optimality of the solutions.
-For the results of large-scale problems, although the difficulty of search increased with the increase of scale, DDALS can still find feasible solutions achieving the lowest cost.
-Note that in the result of ls4 with large $T_{\max}$, the feasibility ratio of DDALS(O) is 0.3 while that of DDALS(V3) is 1.
-Given that the average quality of the solutions generated by DDALS(V3) decreases by only 3\% relative to the original DDALS, the feasibility ratio increased by 233\%.
-It shows the effectiveness and necessity of filtering the solutions in complex scenarios.
-Moreover, increasing the sample size $L$ can improve the evaluation performance, which can help capture more information and improve the accuracy of solution evaluation.
+Table \ref{result:APP} illustrates significant changes in the results of APP.
+In small-scale instance tests, only Greedy achieves a feasibility ratio of 1, while other algorithms nearly approach zero feasibility.
+Although DDALS obtain lower cost solutions than other algorithms, all of them are found to be infeasible.
+The primary challenge arises from the retransmission mechanism in APP, introducing discontinuities in item's distribution that pose a considerable challenge to the solution evaluation approach.
+In cases of random sampling, small samples may overlook information about exceptional jumps, leading to a decline in solution evaluation performance.
+While Greedy achieves higher feasibility ratios, it sacrifices solution optimality.
+For large-scale problems, despite increased search difficulty with problem scale, DDALS consistently finds feasible solutions with the lowest cost.
+In the result of APP-ls4 with large $T_{\max}$, the feasibility ratio of DDALS(O) is 0.4, while that of DDALS(V1) is 0.8.
+Despite a 4.9\% decrease in the average quality of solutions generated by DDALS(V1) relative to the original DDALS, the feasibility ratio increase by 100\%.
+This emphasizes the effectiveness and necessity of filtering solutions in practical scenarios.
+Additionally, increasing the sample size $L$ is able to effectively enhances evaluation performance, capturing more information and improving the accuracy of solution evaluation approach.
+The results reveal that the runtime of DDALS is significantly shorter than both EDA and GA.